cardboard-iguana/cardboard-iguana.com/log/2022-04-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 There is no UDP handshake, but a UDP packet sent to a closed port will generate an ICMP port unreachable packet unless either the UDP packet or ICMP response is blocked by a firewall.

-Unfortunately, a UDP packet sent to an open port isn’t guaranteed to generate a reply.
+Unfortunately, a UDP packet sent to an open port isn't guaranteed to generate a reply.
 Nmap tries to work around this by sending packet that are likely to elicit a response for common protocols, but this is an inexact thing.

 Note that `-sS` and `-sU` can be specified simultaneously, in which case nmap will perform *both* scans in parallel.